Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;&ensp;&ensp;The new release candidate is thoroughly tested<br>
 &ensp;&ensp;&ensp;&ensp;before being switched with the production environment,<br>
 &ensp;&ensp;&ensp;&ensp;allowing for a smooth transition without any downtime or errors.<br>
-What is a Polystore?<br>
-&ensp;&ensp;A polystore is the combining of different database technologies tailored for specific use cases,<br>
-&ensp;&ensp;enabling organizations to optimize performance, scalability, and analytical capabilities throughout their infrastructure.<br>
-&ensp;&ensp;Polystores embrace a hybrid approach, leveraging the strengths of different database technologies tailored to specific use cases.<br>
 What is Serverless?<br>
 &ensp;&ensp;The purpose of serverless technology is to provide a way<br>
 &ensp;&ensp;to build and run applications without having to consider<br>